This strawberry cobbler recipe is a classic Southern dessert that’s quick, easy, and packed full of flavor.

 I love strawberries any way you fix them, so my Mama’s strawberry cobbler recipe is one I set out to duplicate the minute I got my hands on some strawberries.
 I just can’t resist the combination of the cake-like topping sitting over those sweetened strawberries.
 Fortunately, this is a fantastically easy dessert to make.

-This is a really forgiving recipe.
+One of the best things about this particular recipe is that it’s really forgiving.
 If you have a little extra fruit, add it.
 If you are a little bit short, use what you have and don’t give it a second thought.
-It will turn out just fine.
-Remember your grandmothers never had a measuring cup.
-They just “eyeballed” all the ingredients.
-This a recipe from the old days and turns out just fine.
-Don’t stress over it, just be glad you have a modern stove and not a wood burning one.
-I couldn’t promise good results with that kind of oven.
+I promise it will turn out just fine.
+Remember your grandmother never had a measuring cup, they just eyeballed all the ingredients.
+This is a recipe from the old days and turns out just fine.
+Don’t stress over it, just be glad you have a modern stove and not a wood-burning one!

-This strawberry cobbler is delicious by itself, with ice cream, or with whipped topping.
-My daddy adds a little bit of sweet milk*over his.
-Just serve it however suits your fancy.
+Now, while this strawberry cobbler is delicious by itself, I highly recommend serving with a scoop of vanilla ice cream or with whipped topping.
+My daddy even adds a little bit of sweet milk over his (common old-fashioned way of referring to whole milk), so serve it however suits your fancy.
 You will be the star!
 Let me know how your family likes it.
-See you soon and remember Mama Loves You!

 How to Make Strawberry Cobbler Step by Step

-Preheat oven to 400.
-Place your margarine in an oven proof bowl and put in the oven while it preheats in order to melt it.
+Preheat oven to 400 degrees.
+Place your margarine in an oven-proof bowl and put it in the oven while it preheats in order to melt it.

-In a separate bowl, mix together all dry ingredients.
+In a separate bowl, mix together all the dry ingredients.